Parsley has a clean, fresh, peppery flavor that makes it a good match for all savory dishes.

-Since parsley can be strong and pungent, it is best to taste as it is added to foods and other herbs.
+Since parsley can be strong and pungent, it is best to taste it as it is added to foods and other herbs.
 That way you will get just the zing you are looking for and not more.
 Parsley should be added at the end of cooking so that its flavor is not lost.

-Choose.
 Select parsley that is crisp and green with a fresh, clean aroma.
 Avoid sprigs that are yellow, brown, or wilted.

-Store.
 Cut parsley for fresh use when possible.
 Cut parsley will keep in the refrigerator in a perforated plastic bag for 3 or 4 days.
-Before storing, wash parsley carefully by swishing it gently in cold water until it is clean, shake off excess moisture, and wrap in a paper towel before storing it in a plastic bag.
+Before storing, wash parsley carefully by swishing it gently in cold water until it is clean, shaking off excess moisture, and wrap it in a paper towel before storing it in a plastic bag.
 If wilted, sprinkle parsley lightly with water before refrigerating.
 Whole or chopped parsley can be frozen.

 Hang parsley in bunches to dry in the shade.
 Store dried parsley in an airtight container in a cool, dry, dark place.

-Prepare.
 To mince or chop parsley, separate the leaves from the stems.
 Finely mince the leaves.
 Use the stems to flavor stocks.

 Revitalize parsley by cutting the stems and standing the parsley in cold water for about an hour.

-Flavor partners.
 Parsley has a flavor affinity for beef, bulgur, capers, carrot, cauliflower, celery, celery root, chicken, clams, eggplant, fish, garlic, lemon, lentils, olive oil, onion, pasta, potato, rice, shallot, tomato, vermouth, zucchini, and most vegetables.

 Parsley goes well with other herbs: basil, bay, capers, chervil, chili, chives, garlic, lemon balm, marjoram, mint, oregano, pepper, rosemary, sorrel, sumac, and tarragon.

-Nutrition.
 Parsley is rich in iron and vitamins A and C.

 The botanical name for curly-leafed parsley is Petroselinum crispum.
 The botanical name for flat-leafed parsley is Petroselinum neapolitanum.